 Welcome to the second part in my series on examining motivational quotes for fitness!
 If you need a reminder as to what we are doing here, many people look online for a quote before they start a workout or an exercise program to get their blood pumping and their minds ready for the work they are about to undertake.

 This can be a great practice as there are so many quotes online to check out.
 However, I wanted to take a deeper look at what these quotes mean to see if they are definitely something you want to follow or if they contain anything we should be cautious about.

-If you want to take a look at Part 1 of the series, check it out here and let me know your thoughts!
+If you want to take a look at the other parts of this series, check out the links below:

 Today’s quote is one you have most likely heard: “You are stronger than you think!”